ijaspreetsinghh/alchemy_ecdsa_node/readme.md

+## Using this Project: ECDSA Node

+In the `/server/index.js` there are some public keys, which will be treated as address.
+Which wiil also be visible on UI below **Balance**.
+While making transaction, be sure to fill relative **private key** in the Private Key Input field.

 ## ECDSA Node

 This project is an example of using a client and server to facilitate transfers between different addresses.
 Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
 We won't worry about distributed consensus for this project.